Allianz : Exclusive-Allianz under investigation in Germany over investment funds | MarketScreener

 ($1 = 0.8428 euros)

-(Reporting by Tom Sims; Editing by David Clarke)
+(Reporting by Tom Sims; Editing by David Clarke and Louise Heavens)

 By Tom Sims